 Read on: check out our infographic on how to build a strategy plan for some more ideas.

 On average, employees and managers attend 3.2 meetings per week.
-The quality of these meetings is evaluated poor in 41.9% of the cases.
+The quality of these meetings is evaluated as “poor” 41.9% of the time!
 It’s often because we forget that meetings should be about communication.
 Your team will enjoy and benefit from meetings that are about solving problems and planning out an action, not just sitting around a table for the sake of a meeting.